 An application, acting on behalf of the user, sends an HTTPS request to the Kubernetes API server.
 The application includes the user's ID token in the request header.

 The Kubernetes API server verifies the token by using the provider's certificate.

 If your enterprise runs an Active Directory Federation Services (ADFS) server, the ADFS server could serve as your OpenID provider.
 Another option is to use a third party as your OpenID provider, For example, Google, Microsoft, Facebook, and Twitter are all OpenID providers.

-gcloud CLI to call the Kubernetes API server
+gcloud tool to call the Kubernetes API server

 You run the

 gcloud anthos auth login command to authenticate with your